Contents

 Preparation

 Before installing plywood flooring, it is essential to prepare the subfloor properly.
 Clean the surface thoroughly to remove dirt, dust, or debris.
-It’s also crucial to check for any moisture problems in the subfloor, as excessive moisture can lead to the deterioration of plywood over time.
-If you’re installing plywood flooring in an area with high humidity, ensure the plywood is acclimated to the room’s temperature and humidity for at least 48 hours before installation.
+It’s also crucial to check for any moisture problems in the subfloor, as excessive moisture can lead to the deterioration of plyboard over time.
+If you’re installing plywood flooring in an area with high humidity, ensure the multi-layered wood board is acclimated to the room’s temperature and humidity for at least 48 hours before installation.

 Step-by-Step Guide

-- Measure the area where you will install the plywood and cut the sheets to fit.
+- Measure the area where you will install the pressed plywood board and cut the sheets to fit.

-- Lay the plywood sheets in a staggered pattern, ensuring that the edges are securely connected.
+- Lay the pressed plywood board sheets in a staggered pattern, ensuring that the edges are securely connected.

-- Use nails or screws to secure the plywood to the subfloor, ensuring a tight fit.
+- Use nails or screws to secure the plyboard to the subfloor, ensuring a tight fit.

-- Sand the surface if necessary, and finish the plywood with your desired sealant or stain.
+- Sand the surface if necessary, and finish the ply with your desired sealant or stain.

 DIY vs. Professional Installation